hamzaathar/bannercourseplanner/README.md

 # bannercourseplanner
 AUS Banner Course Planner

 What you can do: See a weeks schedule at a glance.
-View multiple courses and select what fit your schedule.
+View multiple courses and select what fits your schedule.
 All from the same page.

 Note: Be patient, banner api is quite slow.Count to atleast 5 then check console if nothing shows up.